 Funding Graduate Study

 At the beginning of each calendar year, the Graduate College awards a limited number of University Fellowships, based on an all-campus competition, to outstanding applicants.
-These awards, which carry an annual stipend of $25,000 and a tuition and service fee waiver (a value of >$33,000 to the student!), depend primarily on the academic promise and scholarly achievement of the applicant.
-If you are applying for the Fall 2014 semester and wish to be considered for a University Fellowship, please be sure to submit your application and all supporting documents before January 1, 2018.
+These awards, which carry an annual stipend of $27,600 and a tuition and service fee waiver (a value of >$33,000 to the student!), depend primarily on the academic promise and scholarly achievement of the applicant.
+If you are applying for the Fall 2021 semester and wish to be considered for a University Fellowship, please be sure to submit your application and all supporting documents before January 1, 2021.